-- 211,212,213,214,215 Seminars in Music Literature.
+211,212,213,214,215 Seminars in Music Literature.
 Seminars will treat in detail topics surveyed in the intermediate level music literature sequence.
 Subject matter will be determined by the instructor.
 Prerequisites: 11, 12; 111 for 211; 112 for 212; 113 for 213; 114 for 214; 115 for 215.
 Three hours.
 Offered on irregular basis as required by major enrollment.
+Ambrose, Chapman.
-Ambrose, Chapman. - 216 Bibliography Seminar.
-Biographies and critical works, bibliographies, Festschriften, scholarly and performing

-- editions of music and discography will be surveyed.
-Prerequisites: Music 11, 12 and one additional music literature course at the 100 or 200 level, Three hours, Ambrose, Chapman. - 231, 232 Advanced Theory.
+216 Bibliography Seminar.
+Biographies and critical works, bibliographies, Festschriften, scholarly and performing editions of music and discography will be surveyed.
+Prerequisites: Music 11, 12, one additional music literature course at the 100 or 200 level.
+Three hours.
+Ambrose, Chapman.

+231, 232 Advanced Theory.
 Advanced counterpoint and harmony; analysis of form in music.
-Prerequisites: 132 and 134; 231 for 232 or consent of instructor.
-Three hours, Read, Wigness. - 233 Arranging.
+Prerequisites: 132, 134; 231 for 232 or consent of instructor.
+Three hours.
+Read, Wigness.

+233 Arranging.
 Characteristics of instruments; arranging for ensembles.
 Prerequisite: 231 or consent of instructor.
 Three hours.
+Brown, Wigness.

-Brown, Wigness. - 234 Orchestration.
+234 Orchestration.
 Studies in orchestral scoring.
 Prerequisite: 233 or consent of instructor.
 Three hours.
+Brown, Wigness.

-Brown, Wigness. - 235 Fugal Composition.
-Study of representative Baroque Classical and contemporary fugal procedures through analysis and composition.
+235 Fugal Composition.
+Study of representative baroque, classical, and contemporary fugal procedures through analysis and composition.
 Prerequisite: 231 or consent of instructor.
 Three hours.
+Chapman, Read.

-Chapman, Read. - 237, 238 Composition.
+237, 238 Composition.
 Creative work in free composition with instruction according to the needs and capabilities of the individual student.
 Prerequisites: 232, 235 or consent of instructor.
 Three hours.
+Read.

-Read. - 240 Seminar in Musical Analysis.
+240 Seminar in Musical Analysis.
 Advanced study of musical forms.
 Comparison of standard approaches to harmonic, motivic, and rhythmic analysis.
 Prerequisites: 232, 235 or consent of instructor.
 Three hours.
+Read, Wigness.

-Read, Wigness. - 259 Conducting.
+259 Conducting.
 Baton technique, score reading, laboratory practice; preparation and performance of selected scores, including score reading at the piano and rehearsal procedures.
 Prerequisites: 132, 134.
+Three hours.

+281 Kodaly Institute.
+Study/application for Kodaly's music education philosophy for children through grade 8.
+Presentation of folk traditions, solfege, methodology, curriculum; improvisation; children's choirs, conducting, art-music.
+Prerequisites: B.S. in Music Education or equivalent.
+Cross-listing: EDMU 243.
+Three or six hours.
+Price, Rawlins, Thesz.

-Three hours. - 297, 298 Advanced Reading and Research.
+297, 298 Advanced Reading and Research.
 Studies in composition or related special topic under the direction of assigned staff member.
 Prerequisite: Senior standing as theory major.
 Credit as arranged.